Error SE — panel issue

 Common Symptoms & Causes

-The following symptoms typically indicate a panel issue triggering the SE error on your Samsung NE63A6511SS electric range.
+Here are some symptoms that typically indicate a panel issue triggering the SE error on your Samsung NE63A6511SS electric range.

 Safety First